Daniel Locatelli logo

 What is it?

 Agent-Based Modeling (ABM) is a powerful computational technique used to simulate the actions and interactions of autonomous agents to assess their effects on a system as a whole.
-Unlike traditional modeling methods that rely on linear, top-down approaches, ABM focuses on the bottom-up design strategy.
+Unlike traditional modeling methods that rely on top-down approaches, ABM focuses on the bottom-up design strategy.

 The concept of ABM was pioneered by Craig Reynolds in the 1980s.
 Reynolds introduced the idea through his work on simulating the movement of flocks of birds, which he called "Boids."
 His model demonstrated how simple rules for individual agents (birds) could lead to the emergence of complex group behaviors.
 This foundational work has since influenced a wide range of disciplines, from biology to social sciences, and now plays a significant role in computational design.